ziotom78/ziotom78.github.io/_posts/2024-02-21-curricula.markdown

 The worst thing in a CV is the presence of typos and grammar errors.
 Be sure to check the spelling of each word and ask somebody else to read your CV.
+Also, re-read one last time the bullet point summarizing the job advertisement (see above) and then read your CV: do you think they match well?

+Good luck!